nathanmentley/RemoteCongress/README.md

 ## Goal

-This project was started as a result of the Covid19 pandemic and the United States Congress' inability to hold remote votes.
-More recently State congresses have started cancelling sessions.
+This project was started as a result of the covid19 pandemic and the United States Congress' inability to hold remote votes.
+More recently State congresses have started cancelling sessions ultimately making them unable to quickly respond to the quickly changing world caused by covid19.

-We have proven technology that allows safe, transparent, public votes to be held remotely, and there is currently no excuse for a nation to be forcing it's government to meet in person during a pandemic to remain functional at this critical time, or worse not having it's government functioning at all.
+We have proven technology that'll allow public voting to be held remotely in a safe and transparent way.
+There is no reason for state and federal congresses to be meeting in person during a pandemic, or worse cancelling sessions.
 This is a point we need government to remain agile and functional.

 This project aims to build a simple proof of concept system that shows a working functional and safe system for holding remote votes.
-Ultimately this proof of concept will hopefully start conversation on how we modernize our government's ability to function at the most critical times.
+Hopefully, this proof of concept will start a conversation on how we can modernize our government to ensure it can function at the most critical times.

-*Warning* This isn't production ready code.
+**Warning** - This isn't production ready code.
 The system is doing loads of math way too often and things are slow.
-It needs a good refactoring to only verify data before appending to the blockchain server side, and client side to only verify data when it's returned.
-It's currently verifying block signatures basically everywhere.
-It's making my poor macbook cry when loading data.
+It needs a bit of refactoring to only verify data before appending to the blockchain server side, and client side to only verify data when it's returned.
+It's currently verifying data at virtual every layer on ingress and egress.
+Only a fraction of the redundant verification checks are needed.

 ## Current Status